Mimicry-Protocol/kaleidoscope/README.md

 - Use `yarn analyize` to fix linting issues, run tests, and check distribution size.
 - Use `yarn publish` to publish to NPM.
 Note there is a weird quirk where you need to commit and sync the `package.json` version number at the start of the process, before entering the NPM 2FA code.
 Otherwise, the version number will be out of sync with the published package.

+### Adding a New Provider

+To add a new provider, you need to do the following:
+1. Clone a worker of the same type as the provider you wish to add.
+For example, if you wish to add a new NFT Collection Data Provider, clone `./src/lib/kaleidoscope/vendors/dataProviders/nftCollection/workers/NftBank.ts`.
+2. Rename the cloned file and Class name to match the name of the provider you wish to add.
+3. Update the docs comment and the `apiHost` at the top of the file.
+4. Update the comments above each function to match the provider's API.
+5. Update the `uri` and `options` within each method to match the provider's API.
+6. Update the response parsing logic within each method to match the provider's API.
+7. Update the `getBlockchain` method as needed to match the provider's API.
+8. Update the `getName()` function to return the human-readable name of the provider.
+9. Add the provider's API_KEY to `./example/.env.example`.
+10. Add the provider's API_KEY to `.example/index.js`, along with a new `key`
+11. Add the new `key` to the `addDataProvider` method in the appropriate Factory class.
+12. Test the provider by running `node index.js` in the `./example` directory.
+13. Update the README.md to include the new provider in the list of supported providers.

 ## MVP Roadmap
 - [x] support Chain: ethereum NFTs